kalessil/phpinspectionsea/docs/getting-started.md

 * Click "Ok" and wait for analysis completion;
 * Review with your team reported issues and decide if you you want to deactivate some of them;

 You can activate disabled inspections later in IDE settings.
-Also some inspections have own setting and perhaps you would want to review them before deactivating.
+Also some inspections have own settings and perhaps you would want to review them before deactivating anything.

 ## Fixing issues